Danstan-O/MemeLodes/README.md

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

+### `to mock the team api on port 4500 run the following command`

+json-server --watch data.json --port 4500

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Learn More